ehForwarderBot/ehForwarderBot/docs/API/middleware.rst

 Chat-specific interactions
 --------------------------

-Middlewares can do chat-specific interactions through capturing messages and reply to them with a chat member created by the middleware.
+Middlewares can have chat-specific interactions through capturing messages and reply to them with a chat member created by the middleware.

 .. admonition:: Example